microsoft/dtslint/README.md

 // $ExpectType void
 f(1);

-// Can also write the assertion on the same line. f(2); // $ExpectType void
+// Can also write the assertion on the same line (but not if it's a multiline function call). f(2); // $ExpectType void

 // $ExpectError